redhat-ai-services/ai-accelerator/README.md

 The runtime is now available when deploying a model.

-## Rolebased Access Controls for RHOAI:
+## Role Based Access Controls for RHOAI:
 By default, all OpenShift users have access to Red Hat OpenShift AI.
 In addition, users with the cluster-admin role, automatically have administrator access in OpenShift AI.

 The groups that you want to define as administrator and user groups for OpenShift AI need to already exist in OpenShift.

 By default, in OpenShift, only OpenShift admins can edit group membership.
 Being a RHOAI Admin does not confer you those admin privileges, and so, it would fall to the OpenShift admin to administer that list.

-These instructions will show how the OpenShift Admin can create these groups in such a way that any member of the group rhods-admins (rhoai-admins) can edit the users listed in the group rhoai-users.
+These instructions will show how the OpenShift Admin can create these groups in such a way that any member of the group `rhods-admins` can edit the users listed in the group `rhoai-users`.
 These makes the RHOAI Admins more self-sufficient, without giving them unneeded access.

-Create the rhoai groups:
+Create the RHOAI groups:
 `oc adm groups new rhoai-users`
 `oc adm groups new rhoai-admins` ## rhods-admins created by operator.
 Changed name and should be updated.